certbot/certbot/docs/using.rst

   set).

 Since this configuration file applies to all invocations of certbot it is incorrect to list domains in it.
-Listing domains in cli.ini will prevent renewal from working.
+Listing domains in cli.ini may prevent renewal from working.
 Additionally due to how arguments in cli.ini are parsed, options which wish to not be set should not be listed.
-Options set to ``= False`` will instead be read as being set to true, since they have been listed in the config file.
+Options set to false will instead be read as being set to true by older versions of Certbot, since they have been listed in the config file.

 .. keep it up to date with constants.py